01.CHOICE's top 10 tips

-For example, based on fuel price survey results from MotorMouth, on 15 April 2009, you could save 12 cents a litre on unleaded petrol in Sydney City if you went to the cheapest service station.
-For an average sized tank of 60 litres, it translates to a saving of $7.20 each time you fill up.
+For example, based on fuel price survey results from MotorMouth, on 15 April 2009, you could save 12c a litre on unleaded petrol in Sydney City if you went to the cheapest service station.
+For an average-sized tank of 60 litres, this translates to a saving of $7.20 each time you fill up.
 It takes only 14 refills to save $100.

 You can also save by filling up when petrol prices are lowest.
 To find out what day of the week is typically cheapest for your area, see the ACCC website.